 Finding milk thistle products is not as hard as you may think.
 Many big-box stores such as Target and Walmart have milk-thistle products in their pharmacy or health supplement section.
 Most of these products are capsules or softgels.
 Health food stores have a wider variety of milk thistle forms including powder, tea, and even oils.
 Visit your local health store to find out what milk thistle products your area sells.

-If you’re looking to buy online, vendors such as Amazon have plenty of milk thistle products.
+If you’re looking to buy online, there are plenty of milk thistle products available.
 Make sure to look at the ingredients and the reviews to decipher between high- and low-quality products.

 Should You Buy Milk Thistle Products?